NOTE: This policy was amended in May of 2021 and the changes have been incorporated therein.

 - Verbal: Sexual innuendoes, suggestive comments, jokes of a sexual nature, sexual propositions, or threats.

+Harassing speech in Standard of Practice 10-5 is similar to the definition of harassment in NAR’s Code of Conduct and Anti-Harassment Policy, except that Standard of Practice 10-5 is limited to the protected classes under Article 10.
 Hearing Panels should look to this existing information on harassment to determine whether harassing speech has occurred and then look to determine whether the harassing speech was based on one of the protected classes.
+(Revised 5/21)

 In similar fashion, Merriam Webster’s Dictionary defines “hate speech,” “epithets,” and “slurs” as follows:

-Again, Hearing Panels must look to whether the hate speech, epithet or slur is based on race, color, religion, sex, handicap, familial status, national origin, sexual orientation or gender identity and not on some other non-protected characteristic.
+Again, Hearing Panels must look to whether the hate speech, epithet or slur is based on race, color, religion, sex, disability, familial status, national origin, sexual orientation or gender identity and not on some other non-protected characteristic.
+(Revised 11/22)

 Under Statement of Professional Standards Policy #29, REALTORS® are subject to the Code of Ethics' standards in all of their activities.
 Thus, a violation of Article 10, as supported by Standard of Practice 10-5, can occur when a REALTOR® uses harassing speech, hate speech, epithets and slurs based on the protected classes in any media or context, regardless of whether related to their activities in the real estate business or their identification as a REALTOR®.